…the people who are crazy enough to think they can change the world are the ones who do.

 - Practitioners, managers, and change agents who can implement specific process changes

 - The expertise needed to make fast, intelligent decisions

-In enterprises new to SAFe, many of these attributes rest with experienced and trained SPCs.
+In enterprises utilizing SAFe, these coalitions require experienced and trained SPCs.

 - Reaching the tipping point – They communicate the business need, urgency, and vision for change.